ipetkov/crane/docs/API.md

 * `stdenv`

 #### Native build dependencies and included hooks
-The `cargo` package is automatically appended as a native build input to any other `nativeBuildInputs` specified by the caller, along with the following
+The following packages and hooks are automatically appended as a native build input to any other `nativeBuildInputs` specified by the caller:
-hooks:
+* `cargo`
 * `cargoHelperFunctionsHook`
 * `configureCargoCommonVarsHook`
 * `configureCargoVendoredDepsHook`
 * `inheritCargoArtifactsHook`
 * `installCargoArtifactsHook`
 * `replaceCargoLockHook`
+* `rustc`
 * `rsync`
 * `zstd`